Autopilot features in rules

 Click Save when finished.

-Rule step: Branch by Autopilot answer
+Rule step: Branch with Autopilot

 Step 1